KritzelKratzel/rocksclusters-recipes/kernel/README.md

 [root@host ~]#
 ```

 Now kick off kernel compilation and kernel rpm creation.
-This takes a while...
+This takes a while and does not produce a lot of terminal output because make is launched internally in silent mode `make -s`.

 ```bash
 rpmbuild -bb kernel-5.4.28-1.spec --without perf --with doc